silvagpmiguel/score-sheet-helper/README.md

 # Score Sheet Helper

-This project is aimed for teachers with the purpose of building score sheets.
+This project is aimed at teachers, in order to facilitate the construction of score sheets.

 ## Project setup
 ```